Ilmari's Webpage

 "org-roam use"

 While I regularly take backups with external harddrives and Dropbox, I also use Git as a way to version control my notes and projects.
 For the future, I plan to use Git to experiment with different insights, having the possibility to then returning to the main text body.
 There are a multitude of options when working with Git in GNU Emacs, with Magit being particularly well regarded.
 In terms of managing my bibliography and PDF library, I currently use Zotero with the Better-Bibtex add on.
 Zotero needs not too much introduction, being a well regarded free open-source bibliographical tool.
 In short, as I add new material to Zotero, a master BibTeX file is also updated, which is then read by org-ref.
-Relying on org-mode to create projects, I use Better-Bibtex to makes sure that, for example, there are no clashes between citation keys.
+Relying on org-mode to create LaTeX projects, I use Better-Bibtex to makes sure that, for example, there are no clashes between citation keys.

 Issues